gauntface/web-push-book/content/subscribing-a-user.md

 ![Permission Prompt on Desktop and Mobile Chrome.](/images/permission-prompt.png)

-Once the permission has been accepted / allowed, closed (i.e. clicking the cross on the pop-up), or blocked, we'll be given the result as a string: 'granted', 'default' or 'denied'.
+Once the permission has been accepted/allowed, closed (i.e., clicking the cross on the pop-up), or blocked, we'll be given the result as a string: 'granted', 'default' or 'denied'.

 In the sample code above, the promise returned by `askPermission()` resolves if the permission is granted, otherwise we throw an error making the promise reject.